 How to become a successful wedding photographer

-You’ve come to the right place, and I hope this aids your discovery.
-What follows is based on my experience shooting weddings over the last ten years.
-It’s a self-journey of discovery I’m STILL learning about marketing, education and the craft of photography.
+Shooting weddings over the last fifteen years, I've learned a great deal.
+It's a self-journey of discovery I’m STILL learning about marketing, education and the craft of photography.
 The following will shed some light in a very competitive industry that has gone through a tremendous creative spurt in the last 15 years.
 Feel free to add your comments to the conversation below, upending decades of stagnant wedding photography.

 From Chichester in England, UK, I immigrated to San Antonio, TX in 2006, to marry my best friend, Marcie.
 Before moving to America, I was a news photographer covering local stories and sports, managed a studio, and traveled the world.